Reviews for Zach Theatre Performances

 Published on June 14, 2014

 Zach Theatre Center goes for the gold this spring with Christopher Durang’s Vanya and Sonia and Masha and Spike (VSMS), the 2013 Tony Award winner for Best Play.
 The Zach is producing the regional premiere of the play with a cast almost completely of Actors Equity Association members, directed by first-time Zach director Abe Reybold.
 Again Zach gives a work its due with undoubtedly the highest production values of any theatre in Austin.
-The production is spectacular, …
+The production …

 Read more »